 If you know anything about how diesel engines work, you know they operate by taking in the fresh air, compressing it until it heats up, and then injecting the diesel fuel to combust and then ejecting the exhaust gases.

-Because the diesel engines operate this way, there is a certain limit as to how hot the air can actually get after compression.
+Because diesel engines operate this way, there is a certain limit as to how hot the air can actually get after compression.
 The colder the air is, to begin with, the less hot it’s going to be after the compression occurs.
 In some instances, especially during winter, the air is too cold to start with that it simply cannot ignite the diesel fuel.

-As a result, the diesel engines utilize glow plugs to help start the engine whenever it’s cold outside.
-The glow plugs act as a miniature space heater inside of the cylinder.
+As a result, diesel engines utilize glow plugs to help start the engine whenever it’s cold outside.
+The glow plugs act as a miniature space heater inside the cylinder.
 Electricity is sent to the glow plug and it heats up the air inside so that combustion can occur.
 Once the engine gets to an operating temperature, the glow plugs shut off and it runs as normal.